Amsterdam/zaken-backend/README.md

 ## Accessing data
-Once the data is generated, you can request all data through: http://localhost:8000/
+Once the data is generated, you can request all data through: http://localhost:8000/ Authorisation is not required at this point, and is handled in the Flask backend.

 Some of the response objects contain references to other objects.
 This reference is a unique url, and its data can be requested using a generic endpoint: http://localhost:8000/object?url=OBJECT_URL